dhis2/dhis2-docs-implementation/content/tracker_aggregate/tracker-aggregate-integration.md

  &dimension=pe:LAST_MONTH&dimension=ou:lc3eMKXaEfw&duplicatesOnly=true
 ```

+Because the export relies on the analytics API, only data included in the [analytics tables](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-master/maintaining-the-system/scheduling.html#scheduling_analytics_table) are included.
+So for example, if the analytics tables are scheduled to update at midnight every day, and the transfer is scheduled for 23:00 every day, data from the current day will not be included.

 #### Import
 When a file with aggregated data values has been exported from the '/api/analytics/dataValueSet' endpoint with the appropriate parameters as described above, it can be imported directly into the DHIS2 instance to which data is to be migrated.
 For testing purposes, the data file can be imported using the [Import/Export app](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-master/maintaining-the-system/importexport-app.html), or via the DHIS2 Web API.
 Here, we show how to use the API.